weakish/weakish.github.com/dive-into/rust.md

 otherwise `Cons(i32, List)` will result in infinite size on the stack, which causes Rust failed to construct the `List` enum.

-To allow `cons` more than one list from a same base list:
+To allow `cons` more than one lists from a same base list:

 ```rust
 enum List {